Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Data and methodology

 In order to compare the BD-$\Lambda$CDM and the BD-RVM with the GR-$\Lambda$CDM, we define the joint $\chi^2$-function, with Gaussian errors, as follows:

 The different contributions of $\chi^2_{\textrm{tot}}$ are defined in the standard way.
 Only a few observations are in order.
-In some cases such as e.g. the CMB, see Eq.\,\eqref{eq:correlationCMB}, the correlation matrix and hence the covariance matrix for $\chi^2_{\textrm{CMB}}$, is non-diagonal.
+In some cases such as e.g. the CMB, see Eq.\,\eqref{eq:correlationCMB}, the correlation matrix and hence the covariance matrix for $\chi^2_{\textrm{CMB}}$, is non-diagonal\,\footnote{The correlation matrix for the case with CMB polarizations and lensing is different from Eq.\,\eqref{eq:correlationCMB} and is provided in the appendix, as well as a summary of the corresponding numerical results.}.
 Notice also that the term $\chi^2_H$ may contain or not the $H_0$-prior from \cite{Riess:2021jrx} depending on the dataset used for our analysis, and similarly the term $\chi^2_{\textrm{LSS}}$ may contain or not the $S_8$-prior from \cite{Hildebrandt:2018yau}.

 We employ the aforementioned datasets to constrain the cosmological parameters of the models under consideration.
 We are also interested in determining which of the models is the one that performs better when it comes to reproducing the observational data.
 To do so, we utilize two statistical criteria, the Akaike information criteria (AIC) \cite{Akaike} and the deviance information criteria (DIC) \cite{DIC}, which take into account the presence of extra {\it d.o.f} by appropriately increasing the value of $\chi^2_{\textrm{min}}$.
 See \cite{Liddle:2007fy}, for instance, for a summarized discussion on how to use and interpret these criteria in the cosmological context.